Institutional aid is one of the ways that Sarah Lawrence graduate students help to finance their graduate education.

 Gerda Lerner Scholarship

-An endowed fund established by former students, colleagues, and friends of Gerda Lerner, a faculty member from 1968-1980 and founder of the Women’s History program, to provide financial aid to graduate students in Women’s History.
+An endowed fund established by former students, colleagues, and friends of Gerda Lerner, a faculty member from 1968-1980 and founder of the Women’s History program, to provide financial aid to graduate students who have an interest in women’s/gender history and studies.

 Sarah Lawrence Graduate Fellowship